openstack/keystone/README.md

 This initial proof of concept aims to address the current use cases in Swift and Nova which are:

-* ReST-based, token auth for Swift
+* REST-based, token auth for Swift
 * many-to-many relationship between identity and tenant for Nova.